People

 Onyedikachi (Oby) Uche Undergraduate and post-graduate researcher 2020-2023; Current position: Medical student, Mount Sinai Medical School

-Michael Mauro, PhD Graduate student 2016-2022; Current position: Post-doctoral Associate, Julie Canman lab, Columbia University
+Michael Mauro, PhD Graduate student 2016-2022; Post-doctoral Associate with Julie Canman, Columbia Universtiy; Current position: Assistant Professor, Susquehanna University

 Gunta Celma Post-graduate researcher 2019-2021; Currently in the UK